School Overview

 What are our options for after school care?

 Mission Graduates heads our onsite program from 2:05–6 p.m. (starting 12:50 on Wednesdays) Students from our four academic programs are combined and divided into groups according to their grade.
 Most Alvarado students are eligible, and some scholarships are available for those who qualify financially or academically.
-Other children walk to a program run by the San Francisco Recreation & Parks Department at Douglass Playground.

 What is a kindergartener’s typical day?

 Kindergarteners and TKers (see below) are separated from our older students for much of their day so that they can ease into our grade school.
 There are bathrooms and drinking fountains inside each kindergarten classroom, and our youngest students have their own lunchtime and designated recess yard.
 In general, they start the day working on the calendar and the weather.
 Each class may work as a whole or split into groups for listening, reading/phonics, writing and art centers.
 Each of our four kinder teachers work with small groups on reading skills.
 Children take turns learning responsibilities like line leader, office messenger and recycler.
 Outside the classroom, they rotate through more focused enrichment programs throughout the year.
-(See chart.)
 Students take home a book bag each week and write and/or draw a book report.
 Alvarado has a Book Buddies program, in which our 4th and 5th graders partner up with a kindergartener and read to them once a week.
 Each also takes home a weekly science bag to conduct age-appropriate experiments with their parents.

 What is Transitional Kindergarten (TK)?